Monika E. Kolodziej, PhD

 - Instructor in Psychology, Department of Psychiatry

-Monika E. Kolodziej, PhD, is the program director for the Ambulatory Treatment Center at Naukeag, a residential treatment program in the Substance Use Disorders Division at McLean Hospital.
+Monika E. Kolodziej, PhD, is the program director for the Addiction Treatment Center at Naukeag, a residential treatment program in the Division of Alcohol, Drugs, and Addiction at McLean Hospital.
 Her clinical, research, and program evaluation activities focus on services for persons diagnosed with co-occurring psychiatric and substance use disorders, both of which are often accompanied by chronic medical conditions.
 She is especially interested in implementing effective tools to track and improve treatment outcomes, and in exploring means to increase collaboration between multidisciplinary providers, patients, and their families.

 - 1990 BS in Psychology, Concordia University, Montreal, Canada